SajidBhatti786/SajidBhatti786/README.md

 ### <div align="center">Inquisitive and motivated Computer Science Student with a passion in Web Development and Software Application Development</div>

-- 🔭 I’m currently working on frontend web development, Software development
+- 🔭 I’m currently working on frontend web development, Software development.

-- 🌱 I’m currently learning JS backend frameworks
+- 🌱 I’m currently learning JS backend frameworks.

-- 👯 I’m looking to collaborate on backend web development
+- 👯 I’m looking to collaborate on backend web development.

 - 👨‍💻 All of my projects are available at https://github.com/SajidBhatti786

 💬 Ask me about HTML, CSS, JavaScript, Bootstrap, Tailwind and React.
-Along with You may ask me about different programming languages C, C++, Java, JavaScript and Python.
+Along with You may ask me about different programming languages C, C++, Java, JavaScript and Python.  <br/>
+💬 You can also ask me about WordPress and Shopify.
+I design bloging and eccommerece websites with wordPress.
+I also list and add products in sotre on Shopify! <br/>
+💬 You can also ask me about bash scripting.
+I have used and worked on Linux OS more than a year.
+I can help you troubleshoot and customize the OS. <br/>

 ⚡ Fun fact I think I am quick and expert in algorithm design and analysis.
 <br/>